ehoversten/Teaching_Review/javascript/functions/functions.md

 greet("Susan");
 ```
 &nbsp;
 ## I keep hearing the terms `argument` and `parameter`.
-Are they the same, are they different?
+Are they the same?
+Are they different?

-* ### `Argument` and `Parameter` are terms associated with functions.
+### `Argument` and `Parameter` are terms associated with functions.
 The key difference between `argument` and `parameter` is that an `argument` is the data passed at the time of calling a function while a `parameter` is a variable defined by a function that receives a value when the function is called.
 An `argument` is an actual value while a `parameter` is a placeholder.

 ```javascript
 // When defining a function we pass a PARAMETER to the function and then use that VARIABLE within the function scope